Hawaii’s whale watching season is coming up quickly!

 A competition pod is when multiple male whales compete for the affection of 1 female in order to mate.
 It’s quite a sight to watch these magnificent whales battle above and below the water.

-If you do manage to get the picture we’re talking about, please let us know!
+If you do manage to get the picture of 2 whale breaches at once, or any other great shots you would like to share, please let us know!
 We’d love to see it and possibly share it here!

 (Dec 15th-Apr 15th)